Kettil History, Family Crest & Coats of Arms

 However, one of the first records of the family was found further south in England where William Ketel ( fl.
 1100) was a medieval English writer and clergyman.
 Little is known of him other than he wrote a work containing miraculous stories about Saint John of Beverley.
 He is presumed to have been clerk of Beverley Minster at that time.

-Important Dates for the Kettil family
+Early History of the Kettil family

 This web page shows only a small excerpt of our Kettil research.
 Another 79 words (6 lines of text) are included under the topic Early Kettil History in all our PDF Extended History products and printed products wherever possible.